Dark matter solution to the $H_{0}$ and $S_{8}$ tensions, and the integrated Sachs-Wolfe void anomaly: Introduction

 While the $H_{0}$ and $S_{8}$ tensions are widely discussed in the community, a lesser known anomaly is the observation of larger than expected integrated Sachs-Wolfe \citep[ISW;][]{Sachswolfe1967} signal from cosmic voids \citep{Granett2008, Cai2014, Kovacs2018} (the void-ISW anomaly).
 This anomaly is strongest for `photometric' voids, \ie{} voids measured from photometric observations of galaxies which are preferentially elongated along the line-of-sight (LOS) \citep{Kovacs2019} and ranging in significance from 2-4$\sigma$ \cite{Granett2008, Cai2014, Kovacs2019}, while for `spectroscopic' voids (smaller and not aligned with the LOS) the ISW is larger but to a lesser extent and remains consistent with \LCDM{} \citep{specz_params3}.
 In contrast, observations of void lensing are either consistent with \LCDM{} or lower than expected \citep{Kovacs2022}.

 The aim of this paper is to establish the role dark matter can play in alleviating tensions in cosmology and in explaining the void-ISW anomaly.
-The latter has rarely been considered part of the tension discussion, but in this letter we show the ISW is very sensitive to late-time changes in dark matter's EoS and can provide a unique test for a dark matter (or an interacting dark sector) solution to tensions.
-This letter is organised as follows: (1) we discuss the assumptions and theoretical background of the \LeDM{} model and show that this model naturally couples the $H_{0}$ and $S_{8}$ tensions; (2) we describe the implications for the ISW and lensing from cosmic voids; (3) we constrain \LeDM{} parameters using cosmological observations; and (4) we discuss the implications for tensions and anomalies in cosmology.\\
+The latter has rarely been considered part of the tension discussion, but in this paper we show the ISW is very sensitive to late-time changes in dark matter's EoS and can provide a unique test for a dark matter (or an interacting dark sector) solution to tensions.
+This paper is organised as follows: (1) we discuss the assumptions and theoretical background of \LeDM{} and the implications for the $H_{0}$ and $S_{8}$ tensions, and the ISW and lensing from cosmic voids; (2) we describe \LeDM{}'s parameter degeneracies and methods used for parameter inference, (3) we discuss the constraints on \LeDM{} parameters using cosmological observations; and (4) we discuss the implications for tensions and anomalies in cosmology.